videolan/x265/doc/reST/cli.rst

 	threshold value, the more aggressive the I-frame placement.
 	:option:`--scenecut` 0 or :option:`--no-scenecut` disables adaptive
 	I frame placement.
 Default 40

+.. option:: --intra-refresh

+	Enables Periodic Intra Refresh(PIR) instead of keyframe insertion.
+	PIR can replace keyframes by inserting a column of intra blocks in non-keyframes, that move across the video from one side to the other and thereby refresh the image but over a period of multiple frames instead of a single keyframe.

 .. option:: --rc-lookahead <integer>